astropy/astropy/docs/coordinates/index.rst

 -----------------

-Once you have a coordinate object you can now access the components of that coordinate (e.g. RA, Dec) and get a specific string representation of the full coordinate.
+Once you have a coordinate object you can now access the components of that coordinate (e.g., RA, Dec) and get a specific string representation of the full coordinate.

 The component values are accessed using aptly named attributes::